jasonslyvia/vscode-iconfont-preview/README.md

 ## Requirements

-Currently this extension should be used in conjuction with [iconfont.cn](iconfont.cn), but it should be easy to applied to other kind of iconfont services with svg fallback support.
+Currently this extension should be used in conjunction with [iconfont.cn](iconfont.cn), but it should be easy to applied to other kind of iconfont services with svg fallback support.

 ## Release Notes